How To Calibrate Your Hygrometer

 How To Calibrate an Analog Hygrometer

-Analog hygrometers, while cool looking, are notorious for inaccurate readings.
-If you chose to use an analog version, know that you should recalibrate your hygrometer at least once every two months to be sure you are getting an accurate measure of humidity.
+Analog hygrometers, although visually appealing, are notorious for producing inaccurate readings.
+If you choose to use an analog version, be aware that you should recalibrate your hygrometer at least once every two months to ensure an accurate measure of humidity.

 To calibrate an analog hygrometer, you can again use the salt method listed above.
-It is important to note that many analog hygrometers come installed in your humidor, you must remove the device from the humidor before proceeding with the salt method.
+It is important to note that many analog hygrometers come installed in your humidor.
+If this is the case, you must remove the device from the humidor before proceeding with the salt method.

 If your reading is above or below 75% after implementing the salt method, there is no need to worry.
 One of the benefits of using an analog hygrometer is that with a screwdriver, you can manually adjust the reading to 75%.
 Just turn the small screw on the back of the device immediately after removing the hygrometer from your airtight container.
 Once the front reads 75%, you are good to go, and your hygrometer is ready to join your cigars inside your humidor.